Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 An overview

 Carpal Tunnel Syndrome is a term given to a collection of symptoms that present themselves when the median nerve, upon passing through the wrist and into the hand, is put under uncomfortable pressure.
 The median nerve itself is responsible for the control of the muscles that move the thumb.
 It also relays signals to the brain, telling it about the feelings in one’s thumb and fingers.
 The carpal tunnel itself is located on the palm side of one’s wrist – made up of carpal bones and ligaments, the median nerve travels through the tunnel on its connection to one’s hand.
 It is here that the symptoms present themselves.
-You can read an extended description of the syndrome here.
+You can read an extended description of carpal tunnel syndrome.

 carpal tunnel diagram